Get a Free consultation form Medipars Care Team

 • Scleral buckle: the ophthalmologist can help seal any holes in the retina by stitching a piece of silicone rubber or sponge to the outside of the eye.
 The buckle will not be visible on the outside of the eye.
 And it will be left in that place permanently.

 • Pneumatic retinopexy: In this procedure, the surgeon injects a small bubble of gas into the vitreous body to push the detached portion of the retina onto the retinal pigment epithelium.
-When a retinal tear or hole hasn’t yet progressed to detachment, the eye surgeon may suggest one of the following procedures prevent retinal detachment and preserve vision.
+When a retinal tear or hole hasn’t yet progressed to detachment, the eye surgeon may suggest one of the following procedures to prevent retinal detachment and preserve vision.

 • Laser surgery (photocoagulation).
 The surgeon directs a laser beam into the eye through the pupil.
 The laser makes burns around the retinal tear, creating scarring that usually “welds” the retina to underlying tissue.

 • Freezing (cryopexy).
-After giving a local anaesthetic to numb the eye, the surgeon applies a freezing probe to the outer surface of the eye directly over the tear.
+After giving a local anesthetic to numb the eye, the surgeon applies a freezing probe to the outer surface of the eye directly over the tear.
 The freezing causes a scar that helps secure the retina to the eyewall.
 Recommended For:

 • Patients that have had cataract surgery in the past or have suffered a severe direct blow to the eye